thecheis/chakra-linux-artwork-vault/README.md

 This repo contains a lot of selected branding, screenshots, development material and original artwork used between 2012-2015 licensed under Crative Commons.
 Some items were omitted due to possible authorship / license issues.

+Chakra was an anagram inspired by "Arch" + "KDE".

 [DistroWatch data.](https://distrowatch.com/table.php?distribution=chakra)

 Release order (codenames):